Fluorenol: Sale as research chemical

 The unscheduled nature of fluorenol has caused it to fall into a legal grey area in most countries.
-Despite being associated with modafinil, fluorenol does not bear any chemical resemblance to it, making its scheduling unimplied by analogue acts.
+Despite being associated with modafinil, fluorenol is not a substituted derivative of it, making its scheduling unimplied by analogue acts.

 Fluorenol is a relatively obscure compound in the research chemical market.
 According to an online survey with over 3000 respondents, only 2% of modafinil users have reported using fluorenol.